poplatek/shaftlog/README.md

  - **Rapid detection of new log messages.** Detection of new log messages is triggered by `inotify` so new log messages will be delivered to log servers almost immediately.
+This means that even though the log synchronization is file based, the log stream can be viewed in real-time at the log server.

  - **Log rotation is handled gracefully.** The assumption is that the log files to be synchronized will be rotated.
 Log rotation will not